 Always consult your doctor for a list of all the medical requirements for a trip to Peru and a trek along the Inca Trail.

-Vaccinations for tetanus, typhoid, polio and hepatitis are needed.
-Your doctor may also recommend rabies and diphtheria injections.
-Altitude sickness tablets are also highly recommended.
+Vaccinations for Tetanus, Typhoid and Hepatitis A are needed.
+Your doctor may also recommend Rabies and Diphtheria injections.
+Altitude sickness tablets are also highly recommended for the trail.
 Be aware that Peru is one of the poorest countries in South America and unfortunately the hygiene standards reflect this.
 Take care to avoid tap water, unwashed fruit, ice, seafood and all food sold by street vendors.

 Make sure you have adequate insurance cover for any medical costs and repatriation in an emergency.
 In addition, extra insurance for loss of baggage and cancellations is a good idea.